rackerlabs/docs-ras-databases/docs/ras-databases-handbook/install-configure.rst

 willing to learn a new technology.
 If your chosen is not already supported, let us know.

-Modification and Configuration Services
+Modification and configuration services
 ----------------------------------------

 Though clients are responsible for database content, Rackspace performs modification and configuration tasks in accordance with explicit client instructions.

-Connectivity Management
+Connectivity management
 ------------------------

 DBAs manage connectivity between the client application and database(s)